 Subject: Education Passport Authority: TCA 37-1-130, 37-1-140, 37-5-105, 37-5-106; Healthy, Hunger-Free Kids Act of 2010, (P.L.
 111-296).
 Standards: DCS Practice Model Standards: 6-409.
-Application: All Department of Children's Services Employees, Foster Parents, Contract Agencies

-All children in DCS custody as well as those receiving probation services shall have an education passport.

-To establish child/youth's education status and to ensure a quick transfer of records, information and individual support when children change schools or educational services.

-- A. Compiling and maintaining the education passport - 1.
-The Education Passport, form CS-0657, is defined as a compilation of documents that constitutes the educational history for a student.
-It includes the completion of items on the Education Passport Face Sheet including demographic information, additional school enrollment information, a listing of recent schools attended, and the Child/Youth's Status.
-It also includes the following documents: - a) Immunization records - b) The most recent grade card with attendance data - c) A current transcript for high school students - d) As applicable, special education, Section 504, or TEIS records. - 2.
-The Family Service Worker (FSW) will immediately begin to compile the education passport when the child/youth is placed in DCS custody. - 3.
-The FSW will place the completed Education Passport Face Sheet along with supporting school records in the child/youth's case file as outlined in DCS Policy 31.5, Organization of Family Case Files. - 4.
+Application: All Department of Children's Services Employees, Foster Parents, Contract Agencies Policy Stateme ent: All children in DCS custody as well as those receiving probation services shall have an education passport.
+Purpose: outh's education status and to ensure a quick transfer of records, information and hen children change schools or educational services.
+Procedures: A. Compiling and maintaining the education pass ÷ a) Immunization records b) The most recent grade card with attendance data c) A current transcript for high school students d) As applicable, special education, Section 504, or TEIS records.
+The Family Service Worker (FSW) will immediately begin to compile the education passport when the child/youth is placed in DCS custody.
+The FSW will place the completed Education Passport Face Sheet along with supporting school records in the child/youth's case file as outlined in DCS Polic 31.5, Organization of Family Case Files. ;y 4.
 The FSW will maintain the Education Passport information by routinely updating it with copies of each grade report (including attendance data), school disciplinary records, state mandated achievement test scores and special education information.
-This information will be shared with the Child and Family Team for use in educational planning and tracking.
+This information will be shared with the Child and Famil Team for use in educational planning and tracking. -